-- In Yahoo mail, click the checkbox at the top of mailbox view.
-Note that it only selects messages that are visible on the screen, so once you hit the delete button, you may need to repeat the process to trash all the messages in your inbox.
+- In Yahoo Mail, click the checkbox at the top of mailbox view.
+This only selects emails visible on screen, so once you hit the delete button, you may need to repeat the process to trash all the messages in your inbox.

-- In Microsoft Outlook, open your webmail.
-Then go to File -> Tools -> Mailbox Clean-Up.
+- In Outlook, open your webmail.
+Gto File -> Tools -> Mailbox Clean-Up.

-For this option, it's best to use a desktop computer to empty your inbox.
-The mail apps for Android, iPhone, and iPad make it more difficult to bulk delete messages, often requiring you to tap each individual message to select it.
-When you're deleting hundreds or thousands of emails, this can take a significant amount of time.
+Use a desktop email client to empty your inbox.
+Most mail apps for Android, iPhone, and iPad make it difficult to bulk delete emails, often requiring you to select each email individually.
+If you're deleting hundreds or thousands of emails, this can take a long time.

 Option 2: Delete all messages in a certain folder or tab

 Different email providers offer different ways to organize your inbox, and you can take advantage of those to quickly clear out unimportant and unneeded messages.